MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ---

-Now that you have worked with the conversation update events, you can understand the message reaction events that occur for different reactions to a message.
+Now that you've worked with the conversation update events, you can understand the message reaction events that occur for different reactions to a message.

 ## Message reaction events

-The `messageReaction` event is sent when a user adds or removes reactions to a message which was sent by your bot.
+The `messageReaction` event is sent when a user adds or removes reactions to a message that was sent by your bot.
 The `replyToId` contains the ID of the message, and the `Type` is the type of reaction in text format.
 The types of reactions include angry, heart, laugh, like, sad, and surprised.
-This event does not contain the contents of the original message.
+This event doesn't contain the contents of the original message.
 If processing reactions to your messages is important for your bot, you must store the messages when you send them.
 The following table provides more information about the event type and payload objects:

 | EventType       | Payload object   | Description                                                             | Scope |
 | --------------- | ---------------- | ----------------------------------------------------------------------- | ----- |